top of page

 What are Carbs?

 Carbs (or starches) are not bad.
-They are not the "enemy" nor should be avoided in a balanced and healthy diet.
+They are not the "enemy," nor should they be avoided in a balanced and healthy diet.
 Federal Dietary Guidelines recommend that 45% to 65% of daily calories should come from carbohydrates.
-Carbs are, to put it simply, a form of sugar molecules that your body relies on for energy.
+In simple terms, carbs are a form of sugar molecules that your body relies on for energy.

 Gut Health ➕ Patient Advocacy with Navigation ➕ Life Balance